studieresan/overlord/README.md

 ```

 This way your mongo server will only be available to `localhost` (127.0.0.1
-instead of 0.0.0.0) and you wont have the above problem.
+instead of 0.0.0.0) and you won't have the above problem.

 ## Deployment
 All merged pull request are automatically deployed to our staging environment